Lastcraft484/RoleBot/README.md

 ![Select Yes](https://cdn.discordapp.com/attachments/707320637026336799/734872232425422919/unknown.png)
 Once **Yes, do it!** is selected you will be brought to this page:
 ![Bot config](https://cdn.discordapp.com/attachments/707320637026336799/734875049445556335/unknown.png)
 Here is where the bot name and icon are changed.
 Below the name there is the token.
 The token is what the code uses to talk to Discord's servers.
-Click on *Click to Reveal Token* or
+Click on *Click to Reveal Token* or click on **Copy** .
+The token is needed later.
+Next click on the **OAuth2** tab

 ## Example